Chapter 02

 Now THAT was fun.

-Azel replayed the entire scene, in his twisted mind, the U boundary’s high points were a day and a half behind him.
+Azel replayed the entire scene in his twisted mind.
+The U boundary’s high points were a day and a half behind him.
 Especially the part where the sow, in its grapefruit-sized brain, thought it was going to get away.
-Nope.
 Ha-ha-ha.
 "Settle?"
 Not really.
 As far as he was concerned, there wasn't much difference between a human female, and a sow.
 But the "settle" comment?
 That little tidbit had already gotten back to him.
 Uhm-hum, that part was fun too.
 That certain lesser demon had been all mouth.
 Azel played back that scene too.
-He'd every intention to summon "Mouth" again, oh yeah, for some more fun and games.
+He had every intention to summon "Mouth" again, for more fun and games.

 Leaves rustled, not too far ahead of him.
-The scent was one not usual in the area.
-Bird-lizards (velociraptors) usually kept to the north – as with most other large dragon creatures - but there were exceptions.
+The scent was one not overly typical in the area.
+Bird-lizards (velociraptors) usually kept to the north – as with many other large dragon creatures - but there were exceptions.
 Another flutter of leaves, came from another direction.
-That meant there were atleast two, and perhaps another sibling was on its way.
+That meant there were at least two, and perhaps another sibling was on its way.
 "GOIK-G-GA-GOIK, GOIK."
-Azel would laugh every time, he’d seen men - the strongest, bravest of them - would about soil themselves, upon hearing that sound.
+Azel would laugh every time, he had seen men - the strongest, bravest of them - would about soil themselves, upon hearing that sound.
 That meant, in lizard-language, "round 'em up, and tear 'em up."
-He recalled to himself, how back in Enos's time, bird-lizards didn't eat men - but they sure made meals out of people's bean gardens – gave Azel a minor thrill to see distraught housewives go on a moan-fest, as they surveyed the damage, their precious time and much effort, scattered among the torn greenery.
+He recalled to himself, how back in Enos's time, bird-lizards didn't eat men - but they sure made meals out of people's bean gardens – gave Azel a thrill to see distraught housewives go on a moan-fest, as they surveyed the damage, their precious time and much effort, scattered among the torn greenery.
 But even back then, in the three and four hundreds, the dolts were learning to just let them have the whole plot...
-But not all of them had caught on, Azel had recalled how the old medicine woman had lost a cousin - who'd made the mistake of taking a broom to one of the creatures; a most pleasurable sight, for the young wife had bled out before anyone could get her to a healer.
-Oh, double fun, for the wife had taken along with her, to the grave, her unborn child.
+But not all of them had caught on, Azel had recalled how one of the village hags had lost a cousin – who had made the mistake of taking a broom to one of the creatures; a most pleasurable sight, for the young wife had bled out before anyone could get her to a healer.
+Oh, double fun, for the wife had taken along, to the grave, her unborn child.

-Azel cuffed one of the lizards in the jaw; both took off, whimpering, in the direction by which they had come.
+Azel cuffed one of the lizards in the jaw.
+Both took off, whimpering, in the direction by which they had come.
 Azel bellowed.
 Such fun!
 Here, he could do whatever the $@>^ he pleased - unlike, the first estate, from where he (and the other rebels) had originated.
-Here, his number would not come up, where he'd have to wait table, serving ...pua, file clerks and janitors, when the King of Hosts decreed this or that banquet, for some group of menials' honor...nuts and bolts to that!
-"NO more!" he spat, “I'll be Go to H...”"
+Here, his number would not come up; here, he would not have to take his turn waiting table, serving ...puah, file clerks and janitors - when the King of Hosts decreed this or that banquet, for some group of menials' honor...nuts and bolts to that!
+"NO more!" he gleefully bellowed, “I'll be GO TO H...”"
 Azel's yap went shut.
 He trembled.
 Because exactly THERE, awaited his irreversible, eternal future.
 He refocused his thoughts...to fun thoughts – namely, what he was going to do to Mouth.

 A day or so later, the canopy began to thin.
 The trees became shorter, and spaced; these gave way to bushes.
 Before him was a clearing.
-He didn't care much for meadows; too much like light.
+He didn't care much for meadows - too much like light.
 Too much like… In the not too distance, stood more woodland.
 A few miles.
-He concluded, that he'd be fine.
-He'd get through without coming face to face, with a particular creature.
+He concluded, that he would be fine.
+He would get through without coming face to face, with a particular creature.
 He didn't understand why.
 But that certain animal, though without any strength, without fang, or claw, put Azel in such a state of fright - most especially the ones with no spots upon their coats.
 The sort of terror that gave him the runs, sometimes for days.

 "Pipi, Pipi?" a young boy's voice called, from a short distance.
 "Where are you?"
 The boy climbed a hill, muttering something about, it being a good thing that he wasn't Father, “…because Father would tan your hide,” the boy thought out loud.
 “PIPI!!"